andreypopp/K.jl/README.md

       +/1 2 3 4
     10

+## Motivation

+K.jl is not an independent implementation of K programming language but a notation to manipulate native Julia data structures.

+K.jl works by parsing a string with K notation and turning it into Julia AST, you can of think of K.jl as of a non-trivial macro.
+Fortunately semantics of K and Julia are not so different and thus K.jl is relatively simple.

+Why K though?
+K is terse and expressive.
+Programs in K are very small and it is easier to keep them entirely in one's head.
+K programs can be used for communication (it's easier to send a K one liner, the information density is high).

 ## Status & Roadmap

 K.jl is wildly incomplete at this point, any help would be very much